cwendorf/Sourcebook/jamovi/data-analysis/repeated.md

 9. Note that this factor only exists in the computer's memory.
 For examples, nowhere in the data set will you see a variable called "Time."

 10. Output will automatically appear on the right side of the window.
-Output can be copied and pasted into other software for printing.

 <p align="center"><kbd><img src="repeated3.png"></kbd></p>